hinxx/orc/flushing/README.md

       // init stripe now that we adjusted the currentOffset initStripe();

-to the   long WriterImpl::writeIntermediateFooter()  and commenting out the  initStripe(); from the void WriterImpl::writeStripe()  there are no more issues!
+to the   long WriterImpl::writeIntermediateFooter() there are no more issues!

 java -jar ../java/tools/target/orc-tools-1.9.0-SNAPSHOT-uber.jar meta c++-flushing.orc
 Processing data file c++-flushing.orc [length: 3718]